 How to Make Sopa de Tortilla

-- Place the fried tortilla strips in a paper towel covered bowl to drain.
+3. Drain Tortilla Strips: Place the fried tortilla strips in a paper towel covered bowl to drain and set aside.

-- Add 2 teaspoons of oil to a pot over medium heat.
-Pour the soup into the pot with the oil.
+6. Heat and Serve: Add 2 teaspoons of oil to a pot over medium heat, pour in the soup, heat it through, and adjust the salt to taste.
+Serve with toppings.

 What to Serve with Sopa Azteca